Overview

 Figure 12: Unit consumption of energy‐intensive products (toe/t)

-Source: ODYSSEEEnergy consumption in industry decreased by 0.04 Mtoe between 2000 and 2018, mainly because of energy savings (by -0.54 Mtoe) from the successful implementation of energy measures, and structure change (by -0.37 Mtoe), due to ceasing of some energy intensive production (cellulose).
-On the other side, the activity increase (i.e. the growth in industrial production measured with physical production for energy-intensive products and production index for others) contributed to increase in consumption by 0.57 Mtoe.
+Source: ODYSSEEEnergy consumption in industry decreased by 0.13 Mtoe between 2000 and 2021, mainly because of energy savings (by -0.59 Mtoe) from the successful implementation of energy efficiency measures, and structure change (by -0.25 Mtoe), due to ceasing of some energy intensive production (e.g. pulp).
+On the other side, the activity increase contributed to increase in consumption by 0.62 Mtoe.
+In addition, the increase in consumption by 0.09 Mtoe was due to other causes.

 Figure 13: Main drivers of the energy consumption variation in industry

 Source: ODYSSEEStimulation of energy efficiency in industry is one of the measures of Slovenian industrial policy for the development and raising of the competitiveness in industry.
 A legal framework was adopted to promote the efficient use of energy for industrial enterprises under EU-ETS.
-Financial incentives for industrial Non-ETS companies are included in NEEAP and the operational program for reduction of GHG emission.
-The implementation and improvement of NEEAP measures in industry will continue in the adopted NECP until 2030.
+Financial incentives for industrial Non-ETS companies has been included in all NEEAPs (2008-2020) and the operational program for reduction of GHG emission.
+The implementation and improvement of energy efficiency measures in industry continue in the adopted NECP until 2030.

 Table 4: Sample of policies and measures implemented in the industry sector